 How to Light a Modern Bedroom – Lighting Guide & Tips

-, 378 Views
+, 708 Views

 The second half of our bedroom LED Recessed Lights guide is a Q&A session with Los Angeles-based interior designer Jamie Bush, known for his ability to mix vintage and contemporary decorations and share his bedroom secrets.
 Modern, well-lit, functional, and quiet.

-• Basics of the bedroom lighting guide
+• Basics of the Bedroom Lighting Guide

 • How to put your lights on

-• How to choose the right lamp
+• How to choose the suitable lamp

 • Bedroom lighting expert tips from interior designer Jamie Bush